Somatic Experiencing

 • Self-doubt that quietly undermines your confidence and keeps you playing small

 These are not character flaws.
 They are signals that your nervous system is still running old survival programming.
-And somatic Experiencing helps us get to that programming at the source, in the body, where it actually lives.
+And Somatic Experiencing helps us get to that programming at the source, in the body, where it actually lives.

-Why Somatic Experiencing Works Best in the Intensive Format
+How Somatic Experiencing Deepens the Intensive Experience

 MEET YOUR CLINICAL STRATEGIST